svhawkins/nsynth-yamnet/README.md

 [License text](https://creativecommons.org/licenses/by/4.0/legalcode)

-The source code (my source) is licensed under the MIT License, in LICENSE.md
+The source code (my source code) is licensed under the MIT License, in LICENSE.md

 # Running the code:
 ## Dependencies: